What to Do in a Power Outage?

 Power outage safety should always be a top priority.
 That's part of the reason it's so important for people to know what to do in a power outage.
 Avoiding panic, following a power outage checklist, and knowing when to evacuate to a community shelter during a storm can all help.

-backup generator is also a great way to ensure safety during power outages, especially if anyone in your family requires electrically powered medical equipment.
+Purchasing a backup generator is also a great way to ensure safety during power outages, especially if anyone in your family requires electrically powered medical equipment.
 However, generators can also create safety hazards.
 The portable models that run on gasoline or diesel must be kept outdoors away from any windows to avoid the risk of carbon monoxide poisoning and must be refueled and turned on and off by hand.

 Hiring an electrician to install a whole-home backup generator that can be connected to the municipal natural gas supply is generally a safer option.
 These more advanced models pose no risk of carbon monoxide poisoning and can be set to turn on and off automatically.